CaiqingJian/DFGET/README.md

-# DFGET: Displacement-Field-Assisted Graph Energy Transmitter for Gland Instance Segmentation
+# DFGET

 ## Introduction
-This repository is the official implementation of the paper, "DFGET: Displacement-Field-Assisted Graph Energy
+This repository is the implementation of DFGET.
-Transmitter for Gland Instance Segmentation".

 ## Dataset
 The GlaS dataset used in this paper comes from the Gland Challenge of MICCAI 2015 [<sup>1</sup>](#refer-anchor-1), including 165 images,